Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 ### The number of questions per RFC

 Notion allows comments in documents.
 Here is an analysis of the number of discussion threads per document.
 Each discussion can contain several comments.
-You can interpret it as a lower estimation of the amount of questions to an RFC.
+You can interpret it as a lower estimation of the number of questions to an RFC.

 Notes: